garnetius/uson-js/README.md

     }
     ```

-  * Stemming from above, trailing comma is now officially allowed, too:
+  * Stemming from above, trailing comma in arrays is now officially allowed, too:

     ```js
     [